Custom Air Products & Services manages manufacturing process using Microsoft Power Platform

 Sales staff can review and sign off on documents from anywhere in the world.
 This app has completely replaced the previous paper-based process.

 QUOTE LOG APP

 App used by 10-person sales team to manage customer quotes.
 This was previously managed using a combination of Excel, Access and email and is now consolidated into a single system.
-Since Excel copies delivered via email are still required, a Flow is used to automatically generate an Excel spreadsheet from SharePoint list data and send via email.
+Since Excel copies delivered via email are still required, a Power Automate flow is used to automatically generate an Excel spreadsheet from SharePoint list data and send via email.